pryv/dev-pryv.io-opener/src-dest/README.md

 4. In the server: Run `./build_production.sh`
     * This step will try to create SLL certificates for your domain and run docker-compose to start the API.
     * Note that you can change docker images that are used in docker-compose.yml file with your images.
+    * Note that by changing ssl_staging from 0 to 1 in dockerized-config.json you can test the certificate generation with letsencrypt staging environment.
 You can test you api now just instead of using my-computer.rec.la domain replace it with yours.
 [Continue tutorial](#dockerized)

 ### Server setup with external SSL